Spider201866/Alan_web/memory-bank/systemPatterns.md

     2. An Express `app` instance is created by `createApp`.
     3. Global middleware is applied by `createApp`: `Helmet` (with CSP from the provided config), CORS, `express.json()`, `express.static()`.
     4. Request is routed via `app.use('/api', apiRoutesFactory(limiter, configToUse))` or `app.use('/', webRoutesFactory(configToUse))`.
 The route factories receive the active configuration.
     5. For API routes (e.g., `/api/record-info`, `/api/fetch-records`), the router returned by `apiRoutesFactory` handles the request, potentially using specific middleware like `validateRecord` or `validatePassword`.
-These routes use the config passed to `apiRoutesFactory` for path lookups and interact with services in `services/records.js`.
+These routes now interact with `services/data-service.js` for database operations.
     6. For web routes, the router returned by `webRoutesFactory` handles serving HTML files, using the config passed to it.
     7. If no route matches, `notFound` middleware from `middleware/error.js` serves `public/404.html`.
     7. If an error occurs in a route handler (especially async ones wrapped with `handleErrors`), it's passed to `globalErrorHandler` from `middleware/error.js`.